Compute

 VPC

-The virtual network where the instance is created.
+Virtual private network where your instances are located.
 A VPC isolates networks for different services.
-You can select an existing VPC or create one.
+You can select an existing VPC or create a VPC.

 For details about how to create a VPC, see "Creating a VPC" in Virtual Private Cloud User Guide.